Some headlines claim breast implants cause cancer. But – not so fast.

 Am I going to get ALCL?

 Probably not.
 ALCL is an extremely rare type of non-Hodgkin lymphoma, and the risk of developing it is very low, even for those with breast implants.
 While breast implants are the most common type of plastic surgery in the United States, the FDA last reported (in 2017) that there are only 414 known cases of ALCL and nine related deaths.
+However, that is 55 more cases than were reported in 2016.

 “To diagnose these cases, fluid needs to be aspirated to check for ALCL,” Dr. Kassira explains.
 “It’s typically caught early enough and responds well to treatment, which includes removing the implant and the pocket or capsule and sometimes requires radiation or chemotherapy.”